-For applicants whose native tongue is not English, an official score report of 213 or higher on the Test of English as a Foreign Language (TOEFL) is required prior to admission.
+For applicants whose native tongue is not English, an official score report of at least 213 (550, paper-based) on the Test of English as a Foreign Language (TOEFL) is required prior to admission.
 Most colleges and universities have information on the TOEFL, or applicants may write to TOEFL, P.O.
 Box 6151, Princeton, NJ 08541-6151.
 The Admissions Office can provide additional information.